OUR FASCINATING HISTORY

 the late 1800s.

 Proudly representing the heartbeat of downtown Redlands, Speakeasy on State boasts two large gathering rooms, each with their own distinct feel, a bridal suite, restrooms, and a preparation kitchen.
-Opposite the entrance, Speakeasy on State lets out into the charming City of Redlands Alley Park, perfect for outdoor socializing.
+Opposite the entrance, Speakeasy on State lets out into the charming City of Redlands Umbrella Alley, perfect for outdoor socializing.

 Photo by Brett & Tori Photographers